-You are invited to attend the annual meeting of voting policyholders and the sole shareholder on Tuesday, May 5, 2020 at 5:00 p.m.
+You are invited to attend the annual meeting of voting policyholders and the sole shareholder on Wednesday, May 5, 2021 at 5:00 p.m.
 (Toronto time).
 At Sun Life, we are in the business of helping Canadians achieve lifetime financial security and live healthier lives.
-We have been actively monitoring COVID-19 developments and the directives from public health and government authorities.
+We have been actively monitoring the COVID-19 pandemic developments and the directives from public health and government authorities.
 The health and well-being of our employees, Clients, investors and communities is our priority.
-In line with the latest guidance from public health and government authorities, this year's meeting will be held in a virtual only format by way of live webcast.
+Similar to last year and in consideration of the health and safety of our employees, voting policyholders and the broader community, the meeting will be held in a virtual only format by way of live webcast.
 You will have the opportunity to attend the meeting online in real time regardless of your location, to submit questions and to vote on a number of important matters.

-This document includes the notice of our 2020 annual meeting and our 2019 Report to Voting Policyholders, which includes important information about the meeting, how to vote, policyholder dividends and our financial performance in 2019.
+This document includes the notice of our 2021 annual meeting and our 2020 Report to Voting Policyholders, which includes important information about the meeting, how to vote, policyholder dividends and our financial performance in 2020.

-We will be conducting the annual meeting of the common shareholders of Sun Life Financial Inc. at the same time.
+We will be conducting the annual meeting of the common shareholders of SLF Inc. at the same time.
 The formal business of each meeting will be conducted separately, however, management's presentation will address policyholders and shareholders.

 Your vote is important.
 If you cannot attend the virtual meeting, please vote by submitting your proxy by mail, internet or telephone by 5:00 p.m.
-(Toronto time) on Tuesday, April 28, 2020, as described on pages 4 to 6.
+(Toronto time) on Wednesday, April 28, 2021, as described on pages 4 to 6.

-We look forward to your attendance at this year's meeting, which will occur by live webcast at https://web.lumiagm.com/186947015.
+We look forward to your attendance at this year's meeting, which will occur by live webcast at https://web.lumiagm.com/447957232.
 Additional information on how to attend the meeting can be found in the attached circular.

-William D. Anderson Chairman of the Board
+William D. Anderson

-Well S. En Can
+Well S. Guly